Finance and Accounting Professionals Forecast Improving Job Prospects through 2013 [PRO Member Exclusive]

 Why Solo CPAs Won’t Sell Out

+And what to do about it if you want to buy their practice.
 What is it about the sole practitioner that prevents them from doing something that seems to make so much sense?
-They need to do something soon about succession planning.
-What’s stopping them?
+They need to do something soon about … Continued

 How many IRS agents does it take to screw in a light bulb?